daniel-enqz/ruby-corners-100/confident_ruby/README.md

   "Hello, #{current_user.name}, how are you today?" end
 ```
+The cool think about this is that we can gradually be changing methods in our program.
+Gretting is sort of like our "test pilot".
+We can add more methods to the GuestUser class.
 We can even take advantage of polymorpishm and handle this cases:

 ```ruby